openpress/easy-hugo-blog/README.md

 * `openpress/homepage`: A private repository of `Easy Hugo Blog` template
 * `openpress/openpress.github.io`: A public repository using GitHub Pages

-Note: the two repos must belongs to one user/organization.
+Note: the two repos must belong to one user/organization.

 And you need use `deploy_key`.
 Firstly set your private key to the private repository, and ensure that the Name is set as `ACTIONS_DEPLOY_KEY`